 Some specialized ministry settings may ask for ecclesiastical endorsement by a minister's denomination.
+Please note that ordination and ecclesiastical endorsement are separate procedures.
 Ecclesiastical endorsement is verification by the denomination that an authorized minister is in good standing, has gained the necessary qualifying experience, is willing and capable of working collegially in a religiously and culturally pluralistic setting without prejudice, understands that they are not to evangelize in a specialized ministry setting, and has the maturity to represent that United Church of Christ to the calling organizations.

 Collected here are requirements and forms for ecclesiastical endorsement in both government and professional organizations.

 Basic requirements for ecclesiastical endorsement for ministry in government organizations include:

 + Ordained ministerial standing in the United Church of Christ